mingle/murmurs/README.md

 Murmurs
 ================

-Murmurs is a rubygem provides command to post a murmur message to your Mingle project.
+Murmurs is a rubygem provides commands to post a murmur message to your Mingle project.

+Ruby 1.9+ is required.

 Installation
 ----------------